 - Undergraduate and graduate education

 - Scholarly writing

-For the Leipzig program, students contribute half of the travel cost and any increased cost their personal travel plans might entail.
-The two sponsoring universities cover the rest of the travel expense, lodging, most meals, entertainment, and many incidental costs.
+Students contribute a portion of the airfare cost and any increased cost due to personal travel.
+The two sponsoring universities cover the rest of the airfare, train travel to Leipzig from Berlin, lodging, most meals, and some entertainment.